erajasekar/instrumentation-mentoring/PITCHME.md

 > Messing with the state is the root of many problems.

 * You should [minimize the state as much as possible](https://medium.com/@rufuszh90/effective-java-item-15-minimise-mutability-2526108ac7f1).
-* Immutable object simply concurrent programming as there is not shared state, you don't need to synchronize.
+* Immutable object simplify concurrent programming as there is not shared state, you don't need to synchronize.
-* By default, make a class immutable and use builder patter if a class has too many fields.
+* By default, make a class immutable and use builder pattern if a class has too many fields.

 ---